 by Tim McMullen

 What makes a brainstorming session successful?
 The removal of constraints (and a whole lot of post-it notes).
-A couple of weeks ago, I led a brainstorming workshop for the Nashville Healthcare Council Fellows.
-All of whom are leaders of some of the nation’s most successful healthcare organizations.
+I led a brainstorming workshop for the Nashville Health Care Council Fellows—all of whom are leaders of some of the nation’s most successful healthcare organizations.
 It was an honor to share some time with them.
 I wanted to recap a few things I tried to instill into their experience.

 We did a brief 10-min exercise where they listed out all their assets onto post-its:

 These 3 little characteristics of good creative problem solving will help you see how you can innovate with what you already have.
 So simple to write out, but so hard to execute.
 Your mind will want to go back into reality land way too early.
-Trust me, the disruptor or competitor around the corner that is about to change your world for you is not sitting around thinking about how something WON’T work.
+Trust me, the disruptor or competitor around the corner, who is about to change your world for you, is not sitting around thinking about how something WON’T work.